guilhermehas/agda-linear-algebra/main.typ

 A solution $x = 1 and y = 1$ can be found when $k = 1$.

-In the library, after solving a linear system of equations, the function returns one of the three cases with the mathematical proof that it found a solution or not.
+In the #web("Examples.Paper", 343)[library], after solving a linear system of equations in the simplest case, the function returns the solution of rational numbers in their unnormalized formula.
-In addition, in the case of an under-specified solution, the function returns proof that every solution can be found.

 = Overview